 - ► General Fund-The general fund is the general operating fund of the Sheriff.
-It is used to account for all financial resources, except for those required to be accounted for in another fund. - ▶ Inmate Commissary Fund-This fund accounts for commissions received from pay telephones and commissary profits used for the benefit of inmates. - ▶ Equitable Sharing Fund-This fund accounts for monies received from the forfeiture of assets through the Department of Justice's Federal Equitable Sharing Program. - ► Federal Inmate Fund-This fund accounts for the revenues and associated expenditures of housing federal inmates at the Nassau County Jail.
+It is used to account for all financial resources, except for those required to be accounted for in another fund. - ▶ Inmate Commissary Fund-This fund accounts for commissions received from pay telephones and commissary profits used for the benefit of inmates. - ► Federal Inmate Fund-This fund accounts for the revenues and associated expenditures of housing federal inmates at the Nassau County Jail. - ➤ Capital Projects Fund-This fund accounts for the transfers from the Board of County Commissioners related to the construction of facilities for the benefit of the Sheriff's Office operations.